rust-lang/book/src/ch08-03-hash-maps.md

 ## Summary

-Vectors, Strings, and HashMaps will take you far in programs where you need to store, access, and modify data.
+Vectors, strings, and hash maps will take you far in programs where you need to store, access, and modify data.
 Some programs you are now equipped to write and might want to try include:

-* Given a list of integers, use a Vector and return their mean (average), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a HashMap will be helpful here).
+* Given a list of integers, use a vector and return their mean (average), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a hash map will be helpful here).
-* Convert Strings to Pig Latin, where the first consonant of each word gets moved to the end with an added "ay", so "first" becomes "irst-fay".
+* Convert strings to Pig Latin, where the first consonant of each word gets moved to the end with an added "ay", so "first" becomes "irst-fay".
 Words that start with a vowel get an h instead ("apple" becomes "apple-hay").
 Remember about UTF-8 encoding!
-* Using a HashMap and Vectors, create a text interface to allow a user to add employee names to a department in the company.
+* Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in the company.
 For example, "Add Sally to Engineering" or "Add Ron to Sales".
 Then let the user retrieve a list of all people in a department or all people in the company by department, sorted